DoTheEvo/ANGRYsearch/README.md

 ![notifications png](http://i.imgur.com/dudkCvZ.png)

 Among the files there's `angrysearch_update_database.py`
-When this file is run there's no interface, it just crawls through drives, respecting ignored directories in the config, and updates the databse.
-It uses desktop notifications when it's done or if a conditional mount is not present.
+When this file is run there's no interface, it just crawls through drives, respecting ignored directories in the config, and updates the databse

 Using [crontab](https://www.youtube.com/watch?v=UlVqobmcPuM) you can set this file to be executed periodicly at choosen intervals, keeping ANGRYsearch up to date with the changes on your system